algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 ![PAC-MAN](https://openseauserdata.com/files/7980c0c921ad90ecb7deadf1aefeda41.png)

 Pac-Man is a maze-based and a single player video game set in a brightly colored, released in 1980 in Japan.
 The player takes control of a yellow character, known as Pac-Man.
 The objective of the game is to clear all the dots from the maze while avoiding four colorful ghosts who are out to catch Pac-Man.
 The player earns points by consuming dots and, occasionally, larger dots, which temporarily turn the ghosts vulnerable, then Pac-Man can eat them to earn more points.
+The player can play until he loses all his lives.